GIT Compactifications of M_{0,n} and Flips: From Deligne-Mumford to GIT

 We prove here that the morphism constructed above factors through a Hassett moduli space of weighted pointed curves.
 First observe that for any linearization $(\gamma,\vec{c})\in\Delta^\circ$, the vector $\vec{c}$ defines a Hassett space $\overline{M}_{0,\vec{c}}$.

 \begin{proposition} For any $(\gamma,\vec{c})\in\Delta^\circ$, there is a commutative triangle:

 \end{proposition}

-\begin{proof} By a result of Alexeev (cf. \cite[Lemma 4.6]{Fak09}), it is enough to show that every F-curve contracted by the map $\overline{M}_{0,n} \rightarrow \overline{M}_{0, \vec{c}}$ is also contracted by $\phi$.
+\begin{proof} Recall that an F-curve is an irreducible component $\overline{M}_{0,4} \hookrightarrow \overline{M}_{0,n}$ of a boundary 1-stratum, and it parameterizes a $\mathbb{P}^1$ with four ``legs'' attached; the curve is traced out by varying the cross-ratio of these attaching points.
+By a result of Alexeev (cf. \cite[Lemma 4.6]{Fak09}), it is enough to show that every F-curve contracted by the map $\overline{M}_{0,n} \rightarrow \overline{M}_{0, \vec{c}}$ is also contracted by $\phi$.
 The F-curves contracted by this Hassett morphism are precisely those for which one of the tails carries $\ge c-1$ weight of marked points.
-By Proposition \ref{DegreeOfTails}, for a generic linearization these F-curves are also contracted by $\phi$ because their heavy leg must have degree $d$, leaving degree zero for the component with the four attaching points.
+By Proposition \ref{DegreeOfTails}, for a generic linearization these F-curves are also contracted by $\phi$ because their leg carrying the most weight must have degree $d$, leaving degree zero for the component with the four attaching points.
 If the linearization is not generic, then we can obtain the result by perturbing the linearization slightly: Everything is separated and the interior $M_{0,n}$ is preserved, so this composition coincides with $\phi$. \end{proof}